FlaviusBelisarius/StarWars/README.md

 ## Author
 UI & game materials are provided by Professor C. Myers
-Algorithm Authors: me & H.Z.
+Algorithm Authors: J. Nie(me) & H.Z.
 Wu
 Completed on December 6th, 2018
 If you are one of the authors and you think I have an infringement please contact me and I will hide these contents.